tilleul/apple2/honoring_the_code/002 - lores tetris/README.md

 ```basic
 K=X*M+Y: N=B(K): N=B(K+1)
 ```
-And it gets worse when you access the next `Y`, and the next, and the next, etc. Of course it is also true with `X`.
+And it gets worse when you access the next element, and the next, and the next, etc.

 ### 🍎In the code: offsets to cells
 The two most accessed arrays in the original code are named `X()` and `Y()`.
 They are two-dimensions arrays of dimensions (27,4) (the second dimension is oversized: 3 would have been enough -- remember that indices start at 0, a dimension of 3 is really a size of 4).